JochenFM/Milestone_2/README.md

 Animated image overlay on matched cards was inspired by [cssscript](https://www.cssscript.com/animated-image-hover-overlay-with-image-scale/) and edited to suit my needs.

-Thanks also to tutors Samantha Dartnell, Johann Alberts, and Michael Park for going with me through the play/pause and un/mute functions and buttons, and to my fellow students on Slack, especially those who also coded memory games in the past.
+Thanks also to tutors Samantha Dartnell and Michael Park for going with me through the play/pause and un/mute functions in JS even although issues persisted, and to Johann Alberts for giving me the right clues for solving CSS issues with cursor and portrait galery in prize.html.
+Thanks also to my fellow students on Slack, especially those who also coded memory games in the past.

 A special thank to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code and especially for going through some tricky JS issues with me.